MCEDV regularly engages in collaborative initiatives that further our mission and address the root causes of abuse.

 The second year of the project will focus on expanding the pilots to additional centers throughout Maine.
 We’ve heard from survivors that they often leave abusive relationships with damaged credit, without a pathway to repair.
 To respond to the need, we are working to integrate a credit repair program into the program as we move forward.

 This grant work’s impetus came from proposed legislation to address financial abuse during the 2017 legislative session.
 While the bill did not pass, the Judiciary Committee requested that a study be conducted to evaluate the use of financial tactics against survivors.
 MCEDV will conduct the study and provide the report in 2018.
 The report offers an opportunity to strengthen support for survivors who’ve experienced this facet of abuse and raise awareness about this tactic’s severity and frequency.

 Trafficking Safe House

 According to the Maine Sex Trafficking and Exploitation Network, approximately 200-300 victims of human trafficking seek services in Maine each year.
 For many victims, emergency shelter is a high-ranking need.
 In response to this immense need, MCEDV opened the only emergency shelter specifically for victims of sex trafficking and exploitation, supported in part by a contract with the Maine Department of Health & Human Services in 2018.

 In our planning for this shelter and associated programming, MCEDV and our collaborators engaged both community partners and sex trafficking survivors through a series of focus groups and one-on-one conversations.
-As we continue moving forward with this new shelter initiative, we will continue to work collaboratively with organizations doing anti-trafficking work in the state while privileging the voices, knowledge, and experience of survivors.
+As we continue moving forward with these new shelter initiatives, we will continue to work collaboratively with organizations doing anti-trafficking work in the state while privileging the voices, knowledge, and experience of survivors.

 Take Action Maine